richreggio/elixir/README.md

 21. Scrabble Score
     - Calculate the word score using Scrabble values
 22. Sum of Multiples
+    - Calculate the unique factor multiples of a given positive integer
 23. Pangram
 24. Simple Linked List
 25. Anagram